tomzacchia/cnc_demo/README.md

 A demo of an E-commerce webApp for purchasing groceries.
 [View webApp](https://tomzacchia.github.io/cnc_demo/)

-## Why did I make this?

-To practice Angular and understand its nuances better.
-The FrontEnd code is copied from a private repository, so the commits in this repo are not incredibly detailed; they only reflect major version changes to the webApp.

 ## Built With

 * [Angular 6](https://angular.io/) - Front End Framework